jccarrigan/churn-analysis/README.md

 - Provide discounts for users who routinely travel short or long distances.
 Perhaps users can buy several rides of a particular distance at a discounted bulk rate.

--A similar incentive structure can be utilized with users with high surge usage.
+- A similar incentive structure can be utilized with users with high surge usage.

--Investigation into signup promotions may provide additional insight into explain our discovery regarding trips in the first 30 days.
+- Investigation into signup promotions may provide additional insight into explain our discovery regarding trips in the first 30 days.

--Finally, incentivizing weekday users to use the app on weekends as well may reduce churn.
+- Finally, incentivizing weekday users to use the app on weekends as well may reduce churn.

 A/B testing would be a useful tool in determining the impact of many of the potential changes to business dynamics mentioned above.